jeffijoe/awilix/README.md

 There are 3 lifetime types available.

 * `Lifetime.TRANSIENT`: This is the default.
 The registration is resolved every time it is needed.
 This means if you resolve a class more than once, you will get back a new instance every time.
-* `Lifetime.SCOPED`: The registration is scoped to the container - that means that the resolved value will be reused when resolved from the same scope.
+* `Lifetime.SCOPED`: The registration is scoped to the container - that means that the resolved value will be reused when resolved from the same scope (or a child scope).
-* `Lifetime.SINGLETON`: The registration is always reused no matter what.
+* `Lifetime.SINGLETON`: The registration is always reused no matter what - that means that the resolved value is cached in the root container.

 They are exposed on the `awilix.Lifetime` object.